chasedehan/BoostARoota/README.md

 BoostARoota is shorted to BAR and the below table is utilizing the LSVT dataset from the UCI datasets.
 The algorithm has been tested on other datasets.
 If you are interested in the specifics of the testing please take a look at the testBAR.py script.
 The basics are that it is run through 5-fold CV, with the model selection performed on the training set and then predicting on the heldout test set.
 It is done this way to avoid overfitting the feature selection process.

-All tests are run on a 12 core Intel i7. - Future iterations will compare run times on a 28 core Xeon, 120 cores on Spark, and running xgboost on a GPU.
+All tests are run on a 12 core (hyperthreaded) Intel i7. - Future iterations will compare run times on a 28 core Xeon, 120 cores on Spark, and running xgboost on a GPU.

 |Data Set | Target | Boruta Time| BoostARoota Time |BoostARoota LogLoss|Boruta LogLoss|All Features LogLoss| BAR >= All |
 | ------- | ------ | -----------| ---- | ---- | ---- | ---- | ---- |